jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 196 Cancellation of interest if consolidated loan balance repaid early
 (1) Subsection (2) applies if—
-  (a) the Commissioner informs or notifies a borrower of the borrower's consolidated loan balance (the notification); and (b) the borrower pays the consolidated loan balance stated in the notification in full within 30 days after the date of the notification.
+  (a) the Commissioner informs or notifies a borrower of the amount required to repay the borrower's consolidated loan balance (the notification); and
+  (b) the borrower pays the amount stated in the notification in full within 30 days after the date of the notification.
 (2) The Commissioner must cancel any loan interest that is calculated and accrued between the date of the notification and the date on which the payment is received.
 (3) A notification provided on or after 2 March 2012 under section 60A(1) of the Student Loan Scheme Act 1992 is treated as being a notification under subsection (1).
 (4)